 With David McEown

-A dynamic watercolour demonstration exploring painting as a form of meditation and play begins this program.
+Enjoy a dynamic watercolour demonstration; exploring paint as a form of meditation and play.
 Uncover the secret hydrodynamics of watercolour paint and the brush work manipulation of the “bead” to define form.
 Tools, colours, and materials are simplified to achieve profound results with the minimum equipment that this portable medium affords.

 All levels welcome!

 Canadian artist David McEown has used the medium of watercolour for the past 30 years to explore and express many of this earth’s wilderness areas.
 His paintings from Antarctica to the North Pole are represented in collections worldwide.
 David is a Fellow of the Royal Canadian Geographical Society, a graduate of the Ontario College of Art and Design and an elected member of the Canadian Society of Painters in Watercolour, which in 2005 and 2018 awarded him the society’s prestigious A.J.
 Casson Medal.
 He is also a sought after teacher and has conducted workshops and multimedia presentations for numerous art societies and…